ad1822/Zettelkasten/08 - Books/Man's searching for meaning/insights.md

 - This technique is rooted in the same principle as hyper-intention: trying too hard produces the opposite effect, so paradoxically aiming for the feared outcome reduces tension.

 ---
+### Man does not leave by  welfare alone
+---
+### Tragic triad
+a tragic optimism."
+In brief it means that one is, and remains, optimistic in spite of the "tragic triad," as it is called in logotherapy, a triad which consists of those aspects of human existence which may be circumscribed by: (1) pain; (2) guilt; and (3) death.

+---
+### Optimisum
+what matters is to make the best of any given situation.
+"The best," however, is that which in Latin is called Optimum hence the reason I speak of a tragic optimism, that is, an optimism in the face of tragedy and in view of the human potential which at its best always allows for: (1) turning suffering into a human achievement and accomplishment; (2) deriving from guilt the opportunity to change oneself for the better; and (3) deriving from life's transitoriness an incentive to take responsible action.

+---
+### A human being is not one in pursuit of happiness but rather in search of a reason to become happy

+---
+### Suffering is all we could do in hopeless situation
+even the helpless victim of a hopeless situation, facing a fate he cannot comp may rise above himself, may grow beyond hamad and by so doing change himself.
+He may turn A personal tragedy into a triumph

+---
+### Can't ignore suffering, Part of life
+I know that without the suffering, the growth that I have achieved would have been impossible." course in college.
+I believe that
+Is this to say that suffering is indispensable to the discovery of meaning?

+---

 ---
 ## References

 --- [[08 - Books/Man's searching for meaning/vocabulary]]